geosas/virtualearth/README.md

 Addon Virtual Earth
 ===================

-This geOrchestra viewer addon allows user to display Virtual Earth basemap on all over the world.
+This geOrchestra viewer addon allows users to display Virtual Earth basemap on all over the world.

 Authors: @hsquividant